nice-php/docs/advanced/custom-extensions.md

 The `load` method receives a `ContainerBuilder` which is used to register custom services and add parameters.

->   Note: The `$configs` can be used to allow configuration of services.
+>   Note: The `$configs` array can be used to allow configuration of services.
 See
     [this section](#creating-a-configuration-class) for more information.